mikenakis/VsDebugLogger/README.md

 There are many potential areas of improvement:

 - Use a FileSystemWatcher instead of polling (I will be doing this soon)
+- Support launching of VsDebugLogger on demand
+    - When an application launches, it should be able to somehow start VsDebugLogger if not already started.
+- Support multiple applications
+    - Maintain a socket (or named-pipe) connection with each running application to negotiate which log file to monitor on behalf of that application and to know (via socket disconnection) when logging can pause.
+	- Then of course an interesting possibility is to transmit the log text via that connection so it is VsDebugLogger that also does the appending to the file.
+(And if VsDebugLogger is unavailable, then the application does the logging by itself.)
 - Create an installer or NuGet package (Never done this before, help would be welcome)
 - Convert the standalone application into a Visual Studio extension (Never done this before, help would be welcome)